McCulloughRT/kmeans-js/README.md

     data: data
 });
 ~~~~
+### run()
-Finally, call the run() method of your model to begin clustering.
+Call the run() method of your model to begin clustering.
 Your data will be split into chunks handled by seperate threads and the algorithm will attempt to find the minimum heterogeneity cluster assignments given the number of clusters specified.
 It will return when assignments stabilize across iterations, or when the maximum number of iterations has been reached, whichever is first.
 The run() method is asynchronous and requires a callback to be passed as its only argument.
 ~~~~
 model.run(function(result){
     console.log(result)
 });
 ~~~~
-## Return:
-After run completion the model will return an object containing the location of cluster centroids, the cluster assignment of each datapoint in index order, and the overall computed heterogeneity for the solution, formated like so:
+After run completion the model will return an object containing the cluster assignment of each datapoint in index order, the location of cluster centroids, and the overall computed heterogeneity for the solution, formated like so:
 ~~~~
 result = {
     data: [a_1, a_2 ... a_N],